physicalist/ncbs-moose/moose/branches/3D-viz/glcell/README.txt

 OR
 > setfield gl0 sync off

+g. 'vscale': default value is 1.0.
+Cylindrical compartments when drawn in a physiologically accurate ratio between their diameters and lengths can be too thin to render well visually.
+They can be scaled up in thickness, only in terms of visual appearance and not numerically, by specificying this value as greater than 1.0.

+> setfield gl0 vscale 4

 A version of DEMOS/gbar/myelin.g, modified to include GLcell, is included in the directory DEMOS/gbar/ as cMyelin.g.
 Part 4 of this document contains general operating instructions to launch